mdjmplugin/mobile-dj-manager/readme.txt

-**New**: Discounts can now be applied to events **New**: Display break down of event costs on events page **New**: Added option to require deposit to be paid before an event is marked as confirmed **New**: Client profile page is now templated and AJAX based **New**: Client profile page has been updated to be more responsive and inline with the formatting of forms used elsewhere **New**: Playlist client and guest pages have been updated to be more responsive and inline with the formatting of forms used elsewhere
+**New**: Discounts can now be applied to events **New**: Display break down of event costs on events page **New**: Added option to require deposit to be paid before an event is marked as confirmed **New**: Added the Tasks metabox to the event screen so admins can execute tasks whilst managing an event **New**: Client profile page is now templated and AJAX based **New**: Client profile page has been updated to be more responsive and inline with the formatting of forms used elsewhere **New**: Playlist client and guest pages have been updated to be more responsive and inline with the formatting of forms used elsewhere